adventuregamestudio/ags-manual-source/ScriptStructs.md

 }
 ```

 But maybe we also want to have a way to check if input arguments are valid before initializing Rectangle.
-This operation does not need actual rectangle object, so it would be good idea to make such function "static":
+This operation does not need actual rectangle object, so it will be suitable to make such function "static":

 ```ags
 struct Rectangle